-At the height of this pandemic -- with over 1000 cases of COVID-19 reported at Sprouts stores across the nation -- the company took away our pandemic sick leave and hazard pay.
+In October at the height of this pandemic, Sprouts took away hazard pay and changed their paid pandemic sick leave policy, making it harder for us to quarantine with pay.
 It is disgraceful for Sprouts, a company that prides itself on setting the standard for “healthy living,” to try and cut costs at the expense of their workers’ health and financial security.

 The risk is real: thousands of grocery workers nationwide have contracted COVID-19 and more than 80% of Sprouts stores have reported at least one case since the pandemic began.

 Sprouts’ change in sick leave forces us to make an impossible choice: quarantine without pay because we can’t prove where we contracted the virus, or go to work sick to have income for our families.
 Now is not the time to punish sick workers or worse, force COVID-positive Sprouties to come to work for fear of not being able to make ends meet.
 This policy doesn’t only endanger workers -- it endangers our families, our communities, and Sprouts’ customers.